Azure-Samples/azure-sql-db-fullstack-serverless-kickstart/README.md

 Before starting the solution locally, you have to configure the Azure Function that is used to provide the backed API.
 In the `./api` folder create a `local.settings.json` file starting from the provided template.
 All you have to do is update the connection string with the value correct for you solution.
 If have created the Azure SQL database as described above you'll have a database named `todo_v2`.
 Just make sure you add the correct server name in the `local.settings.json`.
 The database name, user login and password are already set in the template file to match those used in this repository and in the `./database/sql/01-create-objects.sql` file.

-To run Azure Functions locally, you also need a local Azure Storage emulator.
+To run Azure Functions locally, you might also need a local Azure Storage emulator.
 You can use [Azurite](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio) that also has a VS Code extension.

 Make sure Azurite is running and then start the Azure Static Web App emulator: